-There is no perfect solution for air travel with toddlers and liquids, but I find it is helpful to do things a bit differently each time I travel, depending on the age of my little one and the duration of the flight.
-Here are the choices you might consider when you need to travel with toddlers and milk:
+There is no perfect solution for air travel with toddlers and liquids.
+I find it is helpful to do things a bit differently each time I travel, depending on the age of my little one and the duration of the flight.
+Here are the choices and alternatives you might consider when you need to travel with toddlers and milk.

 1) Cold milk in a thermos or insulated bottle